K0rgana/web-advcd/README.md

    <img src="/img/firebase14.png" alt="now is enable" title="now is enable" height="190"/>

-1. Go to `/src/util/firebaseConfig.js` and import `getAuth` from `firebase/auth`. should looks like this:
+1. Go to `/src/util/firebaseConfig.js` and import `getAuth` from `firebase/auth`.
+Should look like this:

    ```js
    //...imports